Node / Express Guide

 Using Schemas in Controllers

-const { error, value } = createResourceSchema.validate(req.body, { abortEarly: false })
+const { error, value } = createResourceSchema.validate(req.body, {

-if (error) return next(new UnprocessableEntityError(error.message))
+if (error) return next(new UnprocessableEntityError(error.message));

-const result = await service.create(value) // value is fully typed
+const result = await service.create(value);

 }